-- Whether glass meets the REACH or RoHS specifications for the European market - Conflict minerals.
-See section 1502 of the Dodd-Frank Act, Security Exchange Commission (SEC). - Declare hazardous air pollutants that were emitted during the manufacturing process - MSDS's/SDS's for glass ingredients are optional
+- whether glass meets the REACH or RoHS specifications for the European market; - conflict minerals see Section 1502 of the Dodd-Frank Act, Security Exchange Commission (SEC); - declare hazardous air pollutants that were emitted during the manufacturing process; and - MSDSs/SDSs for glass ingredients are optional.

-If MSDS's/SDS's for glass ingredients are provided, chemicals listed on the MSDS's/SDS's should be disclosed for all materials that make up 1% or more of the product by weight.
-MSDS's/SDS's reportable chemicals are defined in this PCR as a chemical listed on a Material Safety Data Sheet or Safety Data Sheet.
+If SDSs (Safety Data Sheets) for glass products are provided, chemicals listed on the SDSs should be disclosed for all materials that make up 1% or more of the product by weight.
+SDSs reportable chemicals are defined in this PCR as a chemical listed on as SDS.
 Ninety-five percent (95%) of product weight should be accounted for.
 For base metals, materials can be based on generic composition defined by appropriate organizations' standards.
+No further review of wood and other natural fibers is required; however, products using these materials should report added SDSs reportable chemicals.